Climate Change – How Does It Affect Me?

 A warming climate could affect patterns of disease and distribution of disease carriers, i.e. may bring diseases and disease-carrying insects (like mosquitoes) to areas where previously they were not found.
-There has already been increases in heat-related deaths in many countries, including European countries.
+There have already been increases in heat-related deaths in many countries, including European countries.

-Society and economy.
+Society and the economy.

 Sectors that rely heavily on certain temperatures and precipitation levels such as agriculture, fisheries, forestry and tourism are particularly affected by climate change.
 These industries provide major incomes and are major employers in Stirling and in Scotland as a whole.